-India facing `very complicated challenge' from China, ensuring no attempt made to change status quo in border areas unilaterally: Jaishankar
+India Facing `Very Complicated Challenge' From China, Ensuring No Attempt Made To Change Status Quo In Border Areas Unilaterally: Jaishankar

 “And we have actually stepped forward in a way in which we ourselves never have before.
 What we have done for Sri Lanka is bigger than what the IMF has done for Sri Lanka,” he said.

-The Rajya Sabha MP from Gujarat also said that the Modi government is trying to expand the neighbourhood.
+The Rajya Sabha member from Gujarat also said the Modi government is trying to expand the neighbourhood.

 The Quad countries are today discussing maritime collaboration, infrastructure connectivity, 5G and vaccines, among other issues.
 India is also interacting with a group of countries to its West, such as Israel, United States and United Arab Emirates, Jaishankar said.